 The Hidden Prince of Oz,

-in which she makes it clear that she shouldn't break.
-It's only when she discovers that Dr. Pipt's Paradox Potion undid that property of the Powder of Life,
+she makes it clear that she shouldn't break, but discovers that Dr. Pipt's Paradox Potion undid that property of the Powder of Life, for which

 Ozma sends her to see Dr. Pipt (something Bungle didn't do in "The